tensorleap/leap-cli/pkg/tensorleapapi/docs/SampleAnalysisParams.md

 ### NewSampleAnalysisParams

-`func NewSampleAnalysisParams(sessionRunId string, sampleIdentity SampleIdentity, fromEpoch float64, ) *SampleAnalysisParams`
+`func NewSampleAnalysisParams(sessionRunId string, projectId string, sampleIdentity SampleIdentity, fromEpoch float64, ) *SampleAnalysisParams`

 NewSampleAnalysisParams instantiates a new SampleAnalysisParams object This constructor will assign default values to properties that have it defined,